yrdsb-peths/hungry-animal-terryyakli/README.md

 An added feature in this game is the restart and the bomb feature.
-Restart feature:  When the game is over, user is able to press space to restart the game.
+Restart feature:  When the game is over, the user can press space to restart the game.
 Bomb feature:     Avoid falling bombs.
 They will occur every few apples.